tailwindlabs/webpack-starter/README.md

 Webpack Development Server will watch `/src/styles.css` and `/tailwind.js` and rebuild your stylesheet on every change.

-You can play around with `/index.html` to see the effects of your changes.
+You can play around with `src/template/index.html` to see the effects of your changes.

+You can also add more pages in `src/template/`.
+In order for webpack to pick up new pages, you have to restart the webpack development server.

 To build a production bundle run: